AlexanderLabWHOI/academic-kickstart/content/conduct/_index.md

 -----

-tl;dr: We, in the Alexander Lab, value diversity, equity, and inclusion.
-In addition to a high standard of research quality, all lab members are expected to uphold a high standard of collegiality and integrity.
+**tl;dr We, in the Alexander Lab, value diversity, equity, and inclusion.
+In addition to maintaining a high standard of research quality and ethics, all lab members are expected to uphold a high standard of collegiality and integrity.**